Cargill to shutter Missouri plant, move work to Nebraska, Texas

-Cargill [CARG.UL] said it will close its Springfield plant, which employs 118 people, on March 11.
+Cargill said it will close its Springfield plant, which employs 118 people, on March 11.

 The decision came about after Cargill assessed its turkey and cooked meats businesses, the company said.